-All employees of Ozarka College must certify that they have received a copy of this Ozarka College's policy regarding the maintenance of a drug free workplace and that they realize that the unlawful manufacture, distribution, dispensation, possession or use of alcohol or a controlled substance is prohibited on this agency's premises.
+All employees of Ozarka College must certify that they have received a copy of the Ozarka College policy regarding the maintenance of a drug free workplace and that they realize that the unlawful manufacture, distribution, dispensation, possession or use of alcohol or a controlled substance is prohibited on this agency's premises.
 Refusal to formally acknowledge receipt of this policy is grounds for dismissal from the College.